cinghie/yii2-ionicons/README.md

 IoniconsAsset::register($this);
 ```

-Add in the view for minify CSS and JS
+Add in the view for minify CSS

 ```
 use cinghie\ionicons\IoniconsMinifyAsset;